Chicago Police Officers Filmed Shooting Man in Train Station in a Video Mayor Lightfoot Calls 'Extremely Disturbing'

 “Sir!
 Put your f—ing hands down!” the female officer says.
 She orders the man to give the other officer his hands, and fires a shot.
 The officers pursue the man up an escalator and another shot is fired.

-The man was shot in the abdomen and buttocks and underwent surgery for his injuries, Attorney Gloria Schmidt Rodriguez told the Associated Press, which reports the officers approached the man after they allegedly spotted him crossing between train cars, which violates a city ordinance.
+The man was shot in the abdomen and buttocks and underwent surgery for his injuries, Attorney Gloria Schmidt Rodriguez told the Associated Press.
+Police said the officers approached the man after they allegedly spotted him crossing between train cars, which violates a city ordinance.

-Police are conducting administrative and criminal investigations into the shooting, Deputy Superintendent Barbara West said, according to the AP.
+Police are conducting administrative and criminal investigations into the shooting, police said in a statement.
 West told reporters Friday that she and the interim Superintendent Charlie Beck are “extremely concerned and have significant questions about the incident.”
 She said that both officers were removed from field duties and will be placed on administrative duties during the investigation

 Related Stories